Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 Much like continuation proposals, these are less about convincing the audience of the project’s worth by itself and more about showing why it’s valuable to continue doing it.
 This usually means weighing up the return benefits with the resources it takes to upkeep the practice.

-It’s also good to compare the project you’re trying to get renewed support for with other continuing projects – this puts its worth in context of other ongoing efforts, and can indicate areas better suited to being discontinued.
+It’s also good to compare the project you’re trying to get renewed support for with other continuing projects – this puts its worth in the context of other ongoing efforts, and can indicate areas better suited to being discontinued.

 A supplemental project proposal is required when you need to ask for extra resources for a project (beyond those originally proposed).
 The main aim when writing these proposals is to be able to justify the extra resources and produce updated estimates of what the project will now take to complete.